pytorch/serve/docs/code_coverage.md

-## To execute unit testing and generate code coverage report follow these steps:
+# Execute unit testing and generate a code coverage report

 ## Pre-requisites

-You will need some additional Python modules to run the unit tests and linting.
+You need some additional Python modules to run the unit tests and linting.

 ```bash
 pip install mock pytest pylint pytest-mock pytest-cov